 The Role of Place in What You Order

 The neighbourhood framing shapes the experience before you walk in.
 Outer-suburban Indian restaurants in Australian cities tend to operate across a specific register: the menus are broad rather than specialised, the format accommodates families and groups as readily as couples, and the pricing sits well below what you would pay for comparable cooking in the inner city.
-That is not a compromise so much as a deliberate positioning for the market.
+That is a deliberate positioning for the market.
 In Perth's inner suburbs and the CBD, Indian restaurants compete on imported credentials, regional specificity, and contemporary plating.
 In Midland, the competitive logic is different: reliability, portion scale, and accessibility tend to matter more.

 What this means for the reader making a decision is direct.
 Zaika is not in the business of competing with the tasting-menu tier of Australian dining.
-Venues like Brae in Birregurra, Attica in Melbourne, or Botanic in Adelaide occupy an entirely different tier of Australian dining, as do destination regional restaurants like Hentley Farm in Seppeltsfield, Laura at Pt Leo Estate in Merricks, and Wills Domain in Yallingup.
+Venues like Brae in Birregurra, Attica in Melbourne, or Botanic in Adelaide occupy a different tier of Australian dining, as do destination regional restaurants like Hentley Farm in Seppeltsfield, Laura at Pt Leo Estate in Merricks, and Wills Domain in Yallingup.
 The comparison set for Zaika is other suburban Indian restaurants serving Perth's eastern corridor, and within that peer group, location and consistency are the primary differentiators.

 Atmosphere and Format